n-km/blukoos/README.md

 # blukoos
-An brand new operating system
+An brand new operating system based on an existing bootloader